Supermodel: Male supermodels

 Sean O'Pry became the most "successful" male model on Forbes earning lists.

 In addition to the models stated previously, a top-grossing part of the industry that tends to be overlooked is the male side of modeling.
-Even though women are predominantly known in the modeling industry, men also appear in advertisements for clothing, cologne, sports wear and other such accessories.
+Even though women are predominantly known in the modeling industry, men also appear in advertisements for clothing, cologne, sportswear and other such accessories.
+Established fashion brands, play prominent roles in promoting the careers of most male super models.

 Modeling is one of the only industries that sees a gender gap leaning towards women.
 Women earn up to 75% more than men in the modeling industry.
-The highest paid models in the world in 2022, the American female model Kendall Jenner earned $40 million while the American male model Sean O’Pry earned $1.5 million, only 3% of what Jenner is making.
+The highest paid models in the world in 2022, the American female model Kendall Jenner earned $40 million while the American male model Sean O’Pry earned $1.5 million, less than 4% of what Jenner is making.
 Historically, the menswear sector has gotten less financial support than the womenswear industry.
 In addition to that, there is only 1 male designer for every 20 female designers.
 Overall, the demand for female models is much greater than that for male models.
 Some also attribute the pay difference to the lengthier career of male models compared to female models due to the fashion industry's dismissive attitude towards older women.

 Study has shown that there has been an annual 17.4% increase in men's clothing online from 2010 to 2015.
 The men's apparel segment amounts to US$568.9 billion in 2023 and the market is expected to grow annually by 2.9%.
 Compared to 2014, the men's apparel market in 2023 has grown by 28%.
 According to Euromonitor, demand for men's clothing has even been growing 0.2% faster than that of women's.
 In recent years, there have also been separate men's fashion weeks in Paris, Milan, New York, and London.
 Studies have shown that this can be attributed to more men being found to begin to care more about fashion and beauty and the social media savvy male models / celebrities, like Lucky Blue Smith, Jason Morgan, and David Gandy.

-Diversity and inclusion in the male modeling industry

-Sterling St. Jacques is considered the first black male supermodel.
-St. Jacques was featured in Vogue and photographed by Horst P. Horst in the 1970s.
-His modeling career took off after he was discovered by Hubert de Givenchy to dance down the runway at a fashion show in 1976.
-In 1976, St. Jacques told Sepia magazine: "I think it’s a mistake that many black male models have felt the need to put forward a macho image like that because the fashion market is too limited to have much success using it.
-I've shown that black men can be macho-looking while at the same time have grace and smoothness.
-I'm proud to make black people see they can be doing this kind of work."